d2l-ai/d2l-en/chapter_linear-networks/linear-regression-gluon.md

 ```

 Recall the architecture of a single layer network.
-The layer is fully connected since it connects all inputs
+The layer is said to be *fully-connected*
+because each of its inputs are connected to each of its outputs
-with all outputs by means of a matrix-vector multiplication.
+by means of a matrix-vector multiplication.
 In Gluon, the fully-connected layer is defined in the `Dense` class.
 Since we only want to generate a single scalar output,
 we set that number to $1$.